Barboursville, Virginia: Mining in Barboursville

-Residents of the Barboursville community (including an historic free town made up of descendants of former enslaved people of surrounding plantations) were threatened in 2001 by a mining operation proposed by General Shale Product Corp.
+Residents of the Barboursville community (including an historic free town made up of descendants of former enslaved people of surrounding plantations) were threatened in 2001 by a mining operation proposed by General Shale Product Corporation.
 Also threatened were local businesses, including two wineries.
 The brick-making company wanted to mine 89 acres of a 139-acre plot in Barboursville.
 This move was crucial to the company’s business due to the fact their site in Somerset would run out of shale at the end of the year.
 A group called Friends of Barboursville banded together to speak against the mining at two Planning Commission public hearings.
 The Friends of Barboursville, and others in the community, fought for over 3 years with the brick-making company, and with the county about how shale mining would be detrimental to the community’s progress.
 A judge dismissed the case in 2003.
 The case was then taken to the Virginia Supreme Court who, in January 2005, decided in favor of the plaintiffs, the result being that no mining at the site in question was permitted to go forward.

+Demographics

+Barboursville first appeared as a census designated place in the 2020 U.S. census.